On the Town (musical): Act I

+Act II

 At Diamond Eddie's, the dancers perform a number ("So Long Baby").
 Gabey is still hung up on Miss Turnstiles, and Lucy has not shown up yet.
 A singer, Diana Dream, performs a very sad song, "I Wish I Was Dead," which causes Gabey to feel even sadder.
 Lucy calls, having accidentally gone to the Diamond Eddie's in Yonkers.
 The group decides to go to the Congacabana at the suggestion of Claire, but on their way out, they run into Pitkin.
 Ozzie and Claire try to explain the situation, but as before, all Pitkin says is "I Understand (reprise)."
 The gang leaves for the Congacabana while Pitkin stays behind to pay the check.

 At the Congacabana, Dolores Dolores (the same performer as "Diana Dream") sings the same sad song as before, in Spanish.
 Hildy interrupts her, saying she had gotten a request to sing.
 Hildy, as well as Ozzie, Claire, and Chip try to lift Gabey's spirits by reminding him that he can count on them ("Ya Got Me").
 As they are about to depart for another nightclub, the Slam Bang Club, Pitkin arrives ("I Understand (reprise)").
 Claire tells him once again to pay the check, also to wait for Lucy and come to the Slam Bang later.

 At the Slam Bang Club, Madame Dilly is in a drunken stupor.
 Gabey asks her where Ivy is, and she lets it slip that she is at Coney Island.
 Gabey runs off to find her.
 Chip and Ozzie, afraid that he will not be able to get back to the ship on time, rush after him.
 On their way out, they come across Lucy and Pitkin.
 Claire once again leaves him to go with Ozzie.
 Pitkin recalls all the times in his life that he "understood" and realizes he has been played the fool by everyone, including Claire ("Pitkin's Song (I Understand)").
 He also bonds with Lucy and the two of them join the chase along with the little old lady, the police officers, Figment, and Uperman.